easbarba/zae/README.md

 - regexp support.
 - simpler name.
 - auto generate commands for most common distributions.
+- provide commands w/ additional options by using --options.
 - allow only pre-defined commands to be run.
 - non-safe mode.
 - wizard to easily add a new system commands, user can add only a few cmds at first.